Congress questions independence of NFL’s Washington probe

 The investigation found a pervasive culture of sexual harassment and mistreatment of female employees of the team, confirming reports that first emerged when former employees spoke to The Washington Post in 2020.
 The NFL fined the team $10 million and Snyder temporarily ceded day-to-day control of the franchise to his wife, Tanya.

-The league claimed that no one of those known to have mistreated women was still employed by the team, but former employee Tiffani Johnston contradicted that claim on Thursday when she told Congress that Snyder sexually harassed her.
-Snyder denied Johnston’s allegations, calling them ”outright lies.”
+The league claimed when issuing its punishment that none of those known to have mistreated women was still employed by the team, but former employee Tiffani Johnston contradicted that claim Thursday when she told Congress that Snyder sexually harassed her.
+Snyder denied Johnston’s allegations, calling them “outright lies.”
+The NFL said it would look into that new allegation.

+In a statement released by the Commanders on Friday, Snyder’s attorney, Jordan Siev, appeared to question Johnston’s motives for speaking out, noting that she left the team “through a thankful and cheery resignation note more than 13 years ago” and that she did not cooperate with the Wilkinson investigation.

-In a letter on Friday, the committee called on Goodell to release the full findings of the Wilkinson investigation by Feb.
-14, threatening ”alternate means of obtaining compliance” if he does not cooperate.
+The committee called on Goodellin a letter sent Friday to release the full findings of the Wilkinson investigation by Feb.
+14, threatening “alternate means of obtaining compliance” if he does not cooperate.

 “The NFL must explain why a target of its investigation was given the ability to block the release of the investigation’s findings and why the NFL instructed Ms. Wilkinson to reverse course and not provide a written report,” the letter said.
 “Most importantly, the NFL must end its months-long efforts to hide the truth about misconduct at the (Washington Football Team) and cooperate with the committee’s investigation.”